-WARNING: Do not place a buffering or neutralizing agent in the eyes without the expressed approval of your Safety Department.
+WARNING: Do not place a buffering or neutralizing

 Acid Splash on Skin

 Acid or electrolyte spilled or splashed on the skin should be washed off under running water.
 If a burn develops, it should be reported to a supervisor and treated medically.